MaitreyaM/Gmail-mcp-server/README.md

 ## Features

-- **Gmail SMTP Integration:** Sends emails using Gmail’s SMTP server with TLS.
+- **Gmail SMTP Integration:** Sends emails using Gmail’s SMTP server with TLS. ( MAKE SURE YOU HAVE SETUP GMAIL SMTP ON YOUR ACCOUNT AND GENERATE APP password )
 - **Multiple Attachment Methods:**
   - Directly from a file path.
   - By downloading from a public URL.